The Critical Need for Accurate ADHD Testing & Diagnosis

-ADHD (Attention-Deficit/Hyperactivity Disorder) affects both children and adults, often in unique ways.
-Obtaining a timely and accurate diagnosis through independent psychoeducational testing or ADHD/LD and school/work accommodation assessments is critical.
+ADHD (Attention-Deficit/Hyperactivity Disorder) affects individuals across the entire lifespan, often in unique and challenging ways.
+Obtaining a timely and accurate diagnosis is critical.
+We offer comprehensive services, including independent psychoeducational testing and focused assessments for school accommodations or work/college accommodations.
 Early evaluation ensures strategies and accommodations are tailored to individual needs, supporting success in school, work, and daily life.

-ADHD manifests differently across ages.
-Many adults wonder, 'why can't I focus at work and stay organized?' while teens/children may struggle with school performance and attention.
+ADHD manifests differently across ages, but the core issue often lies in impaired executive functions—the mental skills that help you get things done.
+Many adults wonder, 'why can't I focus at work and stay organized?' while teens and children may struggle with school performance, attention, and impulsive behavior.
 Recognizing these patterns helps identify who needs formal evaluation.

 Psychological Testing for ADHD in Teens & Children: Signs and Strategies